 9. Pack your own lunch

-10. Bring it with you or rent offsite
+10. Bring your own ski gear or rent offsite

 Ski resorts charge premium prices on ski clothing and gear rental.
 The best way to cut down on costs is to take a look at local secondhand shops before your trip, especially if you want to score high-quality kids clothing.
 Or, buy your set-up in the off season.

 If you need to rent your gear, do it in town rather than at the resort itself.
 There are often ski hire shops in town that offer better gear for just a fraction of the cost of what you’ll at the resort itself.

 11. Look beyond the day pass